-- Closure Standard (employees only) - Environment Standards (employees only)
+- Closure Standard - Environment Standards

 - Consider the long-term effects of environmental impacts to our host communities and future generations. - Report all environmental concerns immediately.

 8. Our partners

 a) Working responsibly with our third parties

 We work with many third parties, including customers, suppliers, contractors, intermediaries, distributors, agents, advisers, joint venture partners, industry associations and other organisations.
 It is crucial to know and carefully select third parties that we can partner with responsibly and that share our values.